codeboost/embryo/README.md

 Embryo is a template for web applications.

 It includes the directory structure, libraries, a skeleton server implementation as well as a script which can build the client-side files and produce a single minified .js and .css file.

+This project template is mostly for my personal use, specifically designed for realtime web applications built with Backbone.js, socket.io and templated with Stylus.
+Node.js + mongodb backend.

 The server can run the debug or release version of the site.
 In debug mode, javascript and CSS files (compiled from coffee and stylus files) are accessible